Skip to Content

 ActionDescription

-GuideGet a complete guide to all MCP capabilities, common requests mapped to tool calls, and feature presets
+GuideGet a complete guide to all MCP capabilities, common requests mapped to tool calls, and feature presets.
+Ask your AI to “use the supasidebar guide tool” first if it’s unsure which tool to pick

 Setup with Claude Code